djkormo/k8s-cs-controller/src/samples/mssql-db/README.md

 ### Run it in your container (ACTUALLY, STILL NOT WORKING)

-This msqldb controller is also available as a Docker image you can use in your cluster.
+This msqldb controller is also available as a Docker image in my personal Docker Hub repository under [sebagomez/k8s-mssqldb](https://hub.docker.com/repository/docker/sebagomez/k8s-mssqldb).

 Spin a pod with the following command